In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 After traveling to over 40 countries in Asia, Europe, Central America, and South America, we’ve learned a lot about healthy eating cultures.

 Our most simplified takeaway is this: if it’s fake, skip it.
-Fake means it is man-made rather than nature-made.
+Fake means it is processed rather than nature-made.

 Carrots, potatoes, lentils, and bananas are whole foods that are in their natural form.
 These are the foods that should fill your pantry and fridge.

 No ingredient list needed.
-Generally, these are the foods sold around the perimeter of the grocery store with the processed foods are in the center isles.
+Generally, these are the foods sold around the perimeter of the grocery store with the processed foods are in the center aisles.

 Why It’s Important to Start Eating Clean